 Most city employee groups have agreed to go without pay raises next year or have them substantially cut.
 The city manager, city attorney, city clerk and all department heads have declined merit pay and cost of living adjustments.
 The Eagles, a mid-level managers union, police and fire managers have agreed to no pay raises next year.

 Service Employees International Union Local 715 and a group of employees labeled "confidential/information" and "hourly" technology" will receive cost-of-living adjustments of just over 1 percent of their salaries, and will receive no merit pay.
-SEIU represented workers will take two unpaid days off in the deal.
+SEIU represented workers will take two unpaid days off in the proposed budget, although the chapter's members have yet to approve that part of the deal.

-The last holdout is the Firefighters Association.
-President John Miguel has said his union is willing to cut pay raises in order to save the city $1 million over the next two fiscal years, but the lengthiness of negotiations indicate that there are some disagreements, possibly over how much the cuts would really be worth.
+Firefighters Association President John Miguel has said his union is willing to cut pay raises in order to save the city $1 million over the next two fiscal years, but the lengthiness of negotiations indicate that there are some disagreements, possibly over how much the cuts would really be worth.
 Last year, firefighters received a cost of living adjustment that raised salaries by 4.5 percent.

 An agreement with firefighters may allow the City Council to achieve its goal of subtracting $1 million from the $2.7 million in various union-contract pay raises paid last year.
 Without it, Duggan plans to fill the $4.6 million gap with the $500,000 in employee compensation cost savings, $1.3 million in "operational efficiencies," (up from $1 million previously proposed) $1.8 million in "expenditure reductions" (up from $1.3 million previously proposed) and $1 million in new city service fee hikes.